 out of business and arent around to honor their warrantiesmost manufacturers

 now offer extended warranties that cover workmanship.
 To buy one of these

 warranties, you have to use a contractor that has been approved by the

-writer of the warranty, which usually involves a check on proper licensure
+writer of the warranty, which usually involves checking out proper licensure

 and insurance coverage.
-Also, the warranty seller will require that the
+Also, the warranty seller will require the roof

-premium felt paper, extra protection at locations of likely leaks, etc.).
+premium felt paper, ice and water protection at locations of likely leaks,

 Extended warranties usually cost $4 to $10 per 100 square feet of the roof,